 Sometimes victim-survivors seek confidential services outside of EdCC.
 This can be an option for people for people who feel it will give them a higher degree of confidentiality and privacy.
-If meeting with an advocate here on campus does not feel right for you, there are 24-hour crisis lines with advocates who can speak with you any time of the day.
+There are 24-hour crisis lines with advocates who can speak with you any time of the day.

 To speak with an advocate about sexual assault or sexual abuse, call the crisis line for Providence Intervention Center for Assault and Abuse (PICAA) at 425.252.4800.
 To speak with an advocate about domestic violence, dating violence, or stalking, call the support hotline for Domestic Violence Services of Snohomish County (DVS) at 425.252.2873.

-Furthermore, victim-survivors can drop-in the Wellness Center and speak with a HEART Advocate about getting connected with a community service agency, with no questions asked.
+Furthermore, individuals can drop-in the Wellness Center and ask to speak with a confidential advocate with no questions asked.

 Forensic (evidence gathering) medical examinations are available for victims of sexual assault, domestic violence, and child abuse.
 Forensic nurse examiners are available 24 hours a day to provide these examinations in Snohomish County emergency departments.
 2

 For an assault that occurred less than 72 hours ago, please go to the closest Hospital Emergency Department.
 Swedish Edmonds Hospital is located at 21601 76th Ave West,Edmonds, WA 98026.